 Lawrence Chariton has served as a director since 2001.
 Since May 2008, he has served as a consultant to Great American Jewelry, a retail jewelry firm.
 He served for 32 years as Chief Operating Officer of Linda Shop Jewelry, a retail jewelry firm.
+Since February 2018, Mr. Chariton has served as a member of the Board of Trustees of the State University of Old Westbury in New York.
 Mr. Chariton previously served as a member of the Board of Directors of New Island Hospital in Bethpage New York and subsequently served as a member of the Board of Directors of St. Joseph's Hospital from February 2007 to December 2010.
 Mr. Chariton served on the Board of Directors of Jewish National Fund of Long Island.
 Mr. Chariton has a Bachelor's degree in Accounting from Hofstra University and is a graduate of the Gemological Institute of America in Diamond Grading and Color Essentials.
 Mr. Chariton's experience running a small business led to the conclusion that he should serve on our board.